iggorr/checkers-game/README.md

-# ahmetovs_igors_set09117
+# checkers-game

-Coursework Deliverables for SET09117 Algorithms and Data Structures
+Coursework Deliverables for Algorithms and Data Structures module.